 The Snowshoe is a medium-sized cat, well muscled with long legs and oval paws.
 The body is a moderate oriental shape, and it is said to be modelled on the Applehead Siamese.
 They are slightly longer than they are tall.

 The wedge-shaped head is as long as it is wide, with large, rounded, high cheekbones, the nose of a good length and a firm chin.
 The eyes are a sapphire blue.
 There is a white inverted V on the face, which begins on the forehead.
 The white mitts must not cover more than 1/3rd of the body.
 Each Snowshow has its own unique pattern.

 At birth, Snowshoe kittens are completely white; they develop their colour at a few weeks of age.
 The Snowshoe comes in Seal; blue; chocolate and lilac.

 They can be more vocal than other breeds of cat, but not quite as talkative as the Siamese.

-They generally get on well with other cats and dogs and are great pets for children.
+The Snowshoe gets along with other cats and dogs and are great pets for children.
 They have a tendency to form a bond with one particular member of the family but continue to be affectionate to other members of the household also.
-They can get lonely if left for long periods of time so if you are out at work all day, it is recommended you get two cats.
+If you are out for long periods of time, consider two cats for company as Snowshoes can get lonely if left for extended periods.